keval6b/cv/index.md

 ## About Me

-I am a Computer Science student currently looking for a year long placement (2021).
+I am a 2nd year Computer Science student currently looking for a one-year placement (2021).
 My interests include Cyber Security, IoT and Game Development.

 I often challenge my own understanding of software and hardware by creating small projects that I find interesting.